 Cowen and Company is focused on certain sectors of the U.S. economy such as industrials, energy, health care, technology, media and telecommunications (TMT), information and technology services, consumer and transportation.
 Investment banking services include M&A advisory and equity and debt financings.
 Its institutional equity sales and trading unit offers trading capabilities including electronic and options trading.
 The firm’s equity research unit covers more than 800 companies, making it one of the largest equity research providers outside of the bulge bracket investment banking firms, and nearly 150 credit names.

 Cowen Investment Management has a more than 20-year history in the investment management business, and has evolved into an institutional quality investment platform consisting of both in-house and affiliated teams.
-As of 2018, it had $11 billion in assets under management.
-Investment capabilities include activism, alternative solutions, credit and distressed, event, global macro, health care royalties, long/short equity, managed futures, and real estate.
+As of January 2020, it had $11.4 billion in assets under management.
+Investment capabilities include health care investments, sustainable investments, health care royalties, merger arbitrage, and activism.

 The firm’s history can be traced back to 1918, when Harry Cowen and Arthur Cowen Sr. opened a small bond brokerage business in New York City.
 By the 1920s, the Cowens’ firm had joined the NYSE, and began offering clearing and execution services for correspondent clients.
 Research and institutional sales were added in the 1960s, and the firm's expertise in technology and health care dates to 1976, when Cowen bought Boston-based institutional research firm G.S.
 Grumman.
 Cowen's reach went beyond U.S. borders in the 1980s with the opening of offices in London, Tokyo, Paris, and Geneva.